ekaterina-sea/ImprovingMTT/README.md

 * num_epochs: number of epoch

 ## Citation
-Improvement of Multi-Task Learning by Data Enrichment by *Ekaterina A. Sosnina, Sergey Sosnin and Maxim V. Fedorov*, submitted to J. Comput.
+Improvement of Multi-Task Learning by Data Enrichment by *Ekaterina A. Sosnina, Sergey Sosnin and Maxim V. Fedorov*, accepted to J. Comput.
 Aided Mol.
 Des.